31 Aug When IVF fails – Measures for a Successful Second Attempt

 IVF or (In-Vitro fertilization) is a reproduction technique in which the female eggs are harvested from the ovaries and artificially combined with the male sperm in a laboratory.
 The eggs then undergo culturing for a few days before the embryos are transferred and implanted into the female uterus.
 IVF treatment is an intricate procedure, and there are a lot of factors at play here.
 Anything from the quality of the eggs and the sperm to the implantation technique, to any other genetic or reproductive condition, may impede successful conception.
-Most IVF clinics claim an average success rate of 40% for an IVF cycle, which means the odds aren’t completely in your favor and there are chances the cycle might fail.
+Most IVF clinics claim an average success rate of 40% for an IVF cycle, which means the odds aren’t completely in your favour and there are chances the cycle might fail.

 What happens when you’ve spent a lot of money, prepared yourself both mentally and physically and undergone an IVF cycle only to have no success?
 Well, it is natural to feel upset, disappointed, disheartened and even lose hope when that happens.
-However, in such a case, it’s best to take a step back, give yourself a little time, and consult with your fertility specialist in India.
+However, in such a case, it’s best to take a step back, give yourself a little time, and consult with your top fertility specialist in India.

 At times, couples may find out that there was a problem with the fertilization process or the implantation process of the cycle.
 Other times, there may be a reproductive disorder or health condition that may have hampered the cycle.
 And ever so often, it is the case that no apparent cause of failure is isolated.
 Thus, it is incredibly important to discuss all factors at length with your doctor and decide on the future line of treatment.